aridjayarecipes/cutesrecipes.web.app/content/post/2519-recipe-of-speedy-chocolate-chip-banana-muffins.md

 Hello everybody, hope you're having an incredible day today.
 Today, I'm gonna show you how to make a special dish, chocolate chip banana muffins.
 One of my favorites food recipes.
 This time, I am going to make it a bit unique.
 This will be really delicious.

 Chocolate chip and Banana Muffins moist ,fluffy, and amazing taste.
 In this recipe you will learn how to make fluffy and moist banana and chocolate chip muffins.
-BANANA!!.and chocolate chips, what&#39;s there not to like?
+BANANA!!.and chocolate chips, what's there not to like?
 Bake muffins until tops are pale golden and tester inserted into center comes out with some melted chocolate attached but no crumbs.

 Chocolate chip banana muffins is one of the most popular of recent trending foods on earth.
 It's enjoyed by millions every day.
 It's simple, it is quick, it tastes yummy.
 Chocolate chip banana muffins is something that I have loved my whole life.
 They're fine and they look fantastic.